OpenXiangShan/NEMU/README.md

 # NEMU

+## Abort NEMU

 NEMU(NJU Emulator) is a simple but complete full-system emulator designed for teaching purpose.
-Currently it supports x86, mips32, and riscv32.
+Originally it supports x86, mips32, riscv64, and riscv32.
-To build programs run above NEMU, refer to the [AM project](https://github.com/NJU-ProjectN/abstract-machine).
+**This repo only guarantees the support for riscv64**.

 The main features of NEMU include
 * a small monitor with a simple debugger